-NOTE: Before SCons release 0.98.1, these build variables were known as "command-line build options."
-The class was actually named the Options class, and in the sections below, the various functions were named BoolOption,

-EnumOption, ListOption, PathOption, PackageOption and AddOptions.
-These older names still work, and you may encounter them in older SConscript files, but they have been officially deprecated as of SCons version 2.0.
+Historical note: In old SCons (prior to 0.98.1), these build variables were known as "command-line build options."
+The class was named the Options class, and the predefined functions to construct options were named BoolOption, EnumOption, ListOption, PathOption, PackageOption and AddOptions (contrast with the current names in "Pre-Defined Build Variable Functions" below.
+You may encounter these names in older SConscript files, wiki pages, blog entries, StackExchange articles, etc. These old names no longer work, but a mental substitution of "Variable" for "Option" will let the concepts transfer to current usage models.